OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

   cycles.
-Assignments will by available for 3 weekly cycles after feedback has been released, and resubmission attempts for assignments can only be made during those 3 weeks (except for quizzes, which are available for one resubmission in 1 weekly cycle).
+Assignments will by available for 3 weekly cycles after feedback has been released, and resubmission attempts for assignments can only be made during those 3 weeks (except for quizzes, which are available for one resubmission in 1 weekly cycle only).
 No resubmission is available after the last day of class meetings at the end of the semester.
 * Employing a free pass allows you to "re-open" a reading, lab, or programming assignment to make repeated submissions and receive